SambhavS/Phase/README.md

 **let**

-`let` is the assignment function.
+`let` is the assignment function. `let` takes in a variable name and an expression that evaluates to a value.
 The equivalent of the Pythonic assignment `x = 5` would be written as `let x 5` in Phase.
 Assignments must be literals; aliasing is not allowed.

 **inc**